334th Bombardment Squadron: Combat with Eighth Air Force

+Squadron B-17 under attack by German fighters (Note: Aircraft is Boeing B-17G-55-BO Flying Fortress, The Thomper, BG-X serial 42-102560.
+It was lost on 30 November 1944 mission to Merseburg, Germany with 5 aircrew killed in action and 4 taken prisoner.
+MACR 10840.
+In the photo the plane is under attack by German fighters and the tail gunner is returning fire.
+Note the damage in the right wing and wisps of fire starting to show.)

 On 10 October, during an attack on marshalling yards at Münster, Germany, the squadron was subjected to concentrated fighter attacks on the approach to the target and intense flak over the objective.
 Despite these obstacles, the formation's bombs were clustered close to the target.
 It was awarded a second DUC for withstanding these attacks to bomb its objective.
 From 20 to 25 February 1944 the squadron participated in the Big Week offensive against the German aircraft manufacturing industry.
 A few days later, on 4 March, the squadron attacked Berlin despite adverse weather that led other units to either abandon the operation or attack secondary targets.
 Despite snowstorms and heavy cloud cover, the unit struck its target while under attack from enemy fighters, although the cloud cover required the group to rely on a pathfinder from the 482d Bombardment Group to determine the release point.
 It received its third DUC for this operation.
 This mission was the first time any unit from Eighth Air Force had bombed Berlin.